apHarmony/ssh2-classic/README.md

 # Description

+This is the classic 0.8.x version of SSH2, with security patches applied.

 SSH2 client and server modules written in pure JavaScript for [node.js](http://nodejs.org/).

 Development/testing is done against OpenSSH (7.6 currently).